sigp/lighthouse/book/src/setup.md

 #### test_logger

-_I suspect this is not the right place for this documtation, but I think it would be good if it was discoverable and "all" developers will see it here_

 The test_logger, located in `/common/logging/` can be used to create a `Logger` that by default returns a NullLogger.
 But if `--features 'logging/test_logger'` is passed while testing the logs are displayed.
 This can be very helpful while debugging tests.